pentix/qjournalctl/README.md

 ```bash
 sudo pacman -S qjournalctl
 ```
-For other distributions, it is required to build it from sources.
+For other distributions, it is at the moment required to build it from sources.

 ### Build Dependencies
 * Make sure your compiler supports (at least) C++11 (E.g. `g++` ≥ 4.8.1, `clang` ≥ 3.3)